devDouglasN/devDouglasN/README.md

 Hi there 👋
 I'm a Backend Developer from São Palo, Brazil.

 “My name is Douglas!
 I love solving problems and for me, technology is a means to achieve these goals.
 I am an Information Systems student.
-My primary language is Java, and I use the SpringBoot framework.
-I have knowledge of SQL and use both MySQL and PostgreSQL databases.”
+My primary language is Java, and I use the SpringBoot framework.”

 My Linkedin: